About Cima Setsass Trail

 Asics Fit Sana Contour Tank Top

 I wore the same Asics tank top for all three hikes in the Dolomites without possibility to wash it in between, but luckily there was no need as the top simply didn’t get smelly in spite of being soaked in sweat more than once per day.
 The smooth material also dried fast while on the go and wicks moisture extremely well.
 Our tempo was, however, a bit too high that day for the support to be adequate.
 For my chest size (70E/32E) the Asics Fit Sana offers low to medium support, which is comfortable for a slower pace.
 Smaller busts will likely be better supported.
+Read the full review of the Asics Fit Sana Contour tank here.

 Conclusion and photo gallery